Sambsamb/PyMiniProject2/README.md

 >
 >9/23/2022
 >
 This mini project collects Covid 19 data from the Covid Tracking Project APIs at https://covidtracking.com/data/api.
-It saves the data in Excel files.
-It plots the deaths delta in 5 US States during January 2021.
+It saves the data in Excel files and plots the deaths delta in 5 US States during January 2021.

 The packages required for main.py are in the requirements.txt file.